Kron4ek/Wine-Builds/README.md

 **LibXinerama** (32-bit or 64-bit - depends on game architecture) is required for fullscreen games to work properly.

 Remember that **ESYNC** is **disabled** by default.
-To use ESYNC it's necessary to export WINEESYNC=1 environment variable and increase file descriptors limits (soft and hard) in /etc/security/limits.conf.
+To use ESYNC it's necessary to export WINEESYNC=1 environment variable and increase file descriptors limit (soft and hard).
 If file descriptors limit is not high enough  then games will crash often.

 **PBA** can be disabled by exporting PBA_DISABLE=1 environment variable.